dominodatalab/aihub_automl_autogluon/README.md

 # Sales forecasting

 ## About this project
-This project shows how to use [Autogluon](https://auto.gluon.ai/stable/index.html) to build time series models using both time series and regression models.
-This repository also has code to build SARIMA, TFT, [FLAML](https://microsoft.github.io/FLAML/) models.
-The Autogluon experiments resulted in better models (RMSE) than DataRobot models so we decided to deploy the Autogluon models without exploring the other frameworks further.
+This project shows how to use [Autogluon](https://auto.gluon.ai/stable/index.html) to build regression models to make sales forecasts.
+The dataset that was used contains data for 5 different SKUs and a model was built for each of the SKU's.
+Typically for such use cases time series models are applied but based on prior experiments on this dataset, converting the problem to a regression problem and applying regression models gave better results.

 The assets available in this project are:
-*alcon_sales_forecast/AutogluonModels/regression/* - the folders here have the models that were built using Autogluon with additional features from the feature engineering phase.
-Given the size, the `Atlantis_IrisInnovations` model is not in the repo but all the models are available at `/mnt/data/*` and at `/mnt/artifacts/*` in the [IP_forecasting_autoML](https://domino.myalcon.com/u/mansusu1/IP_forecasting_autoML/overview) project.
+*/AutogluonModels/regression/* - the folders here have the models that were built using Autogluon with additional features from the feature engineering phase.
+Given the size, the `Atlantis_IrisInnovations` model is not in the repo.

 *data/feature_engineering/* - the files in this folder are the final files that contain all the original and derived features for the different `series_id`; these files can be used to build the models